Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Lake Paravani and Javakheti

-Lake Paravani is a lesser-known day trip from Tbilisi and shows you a whole different side of Georgia.
+Lake Paravani is a lesser-known day trip destination and shows you a whole different side of Georgia.
 The Javakheti region’s rolling highlands are strikingly beautiful and have a historical significance for Georgians.
 Here, St. Nino first entered Georgia in the early 4th century, introducing Christianity to the country.

-Flowers cover the meadows here in summer, which is the best time to visit.
+Flowers cover the alpine meadows in summer, which is the best time to visit.
 Javakheti’s higher elevation gives it harsher winters and even in summer, the nights are cool.

-I’d advise booking a private tour or taking your own car if you want to make a same-day return trip.
+I’d advise booking a private transfer, a guided tour or taking your own car if you want to make a same-day return trip.
 Public transportation is infrequent.
-Akhalkalaki is the nearest significant settlement and about 45 minutes away by car.
+Akhalkalaki is the nearest significant settlement, is about 45 minutes away by car.

 Diamond Bridge